data-apis/scipy-2023-presentation/paper.rst

 significant changes are planned so far.
 In 2023, most of the work around the array API has focused on implementation and adoption.

-*TODO: add brief overviews regarding specification revisions and contents.*
+..
+TODO (athan): add brief overviews regarding specification revisions and contents.

 Implementation Status
 =====================